siddagra/Indian-Commercial-Truck-License-Plates-Dataset/README.md

 ### You can get dataset access by completing the google form: https://forms.gle/ZHarN9EBb6u1VqVHA.
 A google drive link with access will be sent to you after completing the form.

+We will be updating the bounding box as well as text annotations soon.

 The paper won Best Paper Award at 2022 28th International Conference on Mechatronics and Machine Vision in Practice (M2VIP)

 # Abstract